lua-carbon/carbon/docs/Classes/Collections.Dictionary.md

 ### table Dictionary.ShallowCopy(table self, [table to])
 - self: The table to source data from
-- to: The table to copy into; an empty table if not given.
+- *optional* to: The table to copy into; an empty table if not given.

 Shallow copies data from one table into another and returns the result.

 ### Dictionary Dictionary.DeepCopy(table self, [table to, bool datawise, table map])
 - self: The dictionary to source data from.
-- to: The dictionary to copy into; an empty table if not given.
+- *optional* to: The dictionary to copy into; an empty table if not given.
-- datawise: Whether the copy should ignore Copy member functions.
+- *optional* datawise: Whether the copy should ignore Copy member functions.
-- map: A map projecting original values into copied values.
+- *optional* map: A map projecting original values into copied values.
 Used internally.

 Performs a self-reference fixing deep copy from one table into another.
 Handles self-references properly.